abisummers/abisummers.github.io/src/pages/articles/paris-libraries.md

 While we were there, there was a lot of kids at the front of the library (the start of school holidays) and they were making quite a lot of noise, but because of how the library is set out we really couldn't hear them at our table.
 They are hosting different events during the summer holidays, mostly aimed at kids, like beach volleyball.

-They don't have any English books (like a lot of the libraries around Paris), but they did a fairly large section on learning languages.
+They don't have any English books like a lot of the libraries around Paris (we checked with the person who worked there), but they did a fairly large section on learning languages.

 ### Other libraries